cmu-delphi/delphi-epidata/docs/api/covidcast.md

 https://api.delphi.cmu.edu/epidata/covidcast/?signal=fb-survey:smoothed_cli&time=day:20200406-20200410&geo=county:06001

-Both these URLs syntax can be used to get the following result:
+Both of these URLs are equivalent and can be used to get the following result:

 ```json
 {